FirelyTeam/firely-docs/fhirnetapi/client/setup.rst

 perform a conformance check to see if the server has got a compatible FHIR version.
 The default setting is ``false``.

-You'll create an instance of a client for every server you want to work with.
-Every call we'll do on this client will be for interactions with this server.
+A FhirClient works with a single server.
+If you work with multiple servers simultanuously, you'll have to create a FhirClient for each of them.
 Since resources may reference other resources on a different FHIR server, you'll have to inspect any references and direct them to the right FhirClient.
 Of course, if you're dealing with a single server within your organization or a single cloud-based FHIR server, you don't have to worry about this.
+Note: the FhirClient is not thread-safe, so you will need to create one for each thread, if necessary.
+But don't worry: creating an instance of a FhirClient is cheap, the connection will not be opened until you start working with it.

 There's a list of `publically available test servers <http://wiki.hl7.org/index.php?title=Publicly_Available_FHIR_Servers_for_testing>`__ you can use.